myscriptbox-org/gpg-man/README.md

 Key creating is notoriously lengthy with **gpg**.
 Also, don't be surprised that the program keeps accepting input while it is creating the key.
 This was done on purpose in **gpg**, in order to increase the entropy (randomness) of the key.

+### key.private [obj] -delete
+This command deletes only the private key for a given email address.
+Example:
+        **gpg-man** ke.private john@doe.com -delete

+### key.private [obj] -sign [arg]
+This command uses the private key for an email address to sign a file.
+Example:
+        **gpg-man** key.private john@doe.com -sign myfile.doc > myfile.sig
+The redirection will save the signature into the file 'myfile.sig'.
+Without redirection, the command will just show the signature on the terminal screen.
+Example:
+        **gpg-man** key.private john@doe.com -sign myfile.doc
+It is also possible to supply the file on stdin.
+Example:
+        cat myfile.doc | **gpg-man** key.private john@doe.com -sign - > myfile.sig
+In that case, the file argument should be a dash ("-").

 ### key.private [obj] -show
 This command dumps the private key for an email address to stdout.
 Example:
         **gpg-man** key.private john@doe.com -show > john.doe.key.pri